Guide: Soft vs. Firm Running Shoes

 1. Runners prefer softer shoes.

-2. Cushioning under the heel mattered more in the perception of overall cushioning: soft-heel/hard-forefoot shoes were perceived similar to soft shoes, while hard-heel/soft-forefoot shoes were perceived as medium shoes.
+2. Cushioning under the heel mattered more in the perception of overall cushioning: soft-heel/firm-forefoot shoes were perceived as similar to soft shoes, while firm-heel/soft-forefoot shoes were perceived as medium shoes.

 Softness changes with cold temperatures